playajames419/FlagsLib/README.md

 Run your server to generate a config.yml file.
 Update the config with your MySQL database details and your all set.

 ### FlagManager
-This is how you interact with this API, access if via FlagManager static contex.
+This is how you interact with this API, access if via FlagManager static context.
 #### Methods
 In the following methods "Identifier" accepts String, Entity, Location, and Chunk.
 * `createFlag(Identifier, String, Value)` Create's a new flag returning the new flag, will return null if flag already exists.